almostrealism/iwfm-docker/README.md

 This will open a browser where you can complete the normal sign in process.

 Then you can initialize terraform, and apply the template.
 Make sure to specify the ID of the Azure subscription you want to use.
-Make sure to run these commands from the azure directory located within where ever you checked out this GitHub repository.
+Make sure to run these commands from the terraform/iwfm-azure directory located within where ever you checked out this GitHub repository.

 ```
 terraform init